jackwellerreal/website/public/blog/redrooster/content.md

 ## Timeline of Events

 - December 10, 2024: I discovered the exploit on Red Rooster's website, which allows manipulated orders to be placed without payment.
 - December 11, 2024: I sent an email to Craveable Brands asking if they had a bug bounty policy, inquiring about how I could report security vulnerabilities.
 - December 12, 2024: I called Craveable Brands' customer support and left a voicemail with my details, explaining the security vulnerability I had found.
 - December 14, 2024: I sent Craveable Brands an email stating that I had found a security vulnerability and requesting the appropriate contact to report it.
 - December 14, 2024: I documented all the details about the exploit, including its impact and potential fixes, to ensure clear and accurate communication of the issue.
 - December 14, 2024: I sent Red Rooster an Instagram DM stating that I had found a security vulnerability and requesting the appropriate contact to report it.
 - December 16, 2024: I left a comment on their latest post informing them to check their direct messages since I have found a security vulnerability.
 - December 18, 2024: I sent Craveable Brands an Instagram DM following up on the last message, asking who I should contact.
 - December 23, 2024: I sent a bug report in the Red Rooster app, asking them to send me an email.
+- January 28, 2025: I sent a message to their contact form on their website, telling them what I had found.
+- **January 29, 2025: I recieved an email from Craveable Brands asking for more information.**
+- January 30, 2025: I responded with the document below.
 ---

-I have not yet received a response from Craveable Brands or Red Rooster, but I will continue to update this article as the situation progresses.

 [Download the full documentation of the exploit.](./assets/Documentation.docx)